THE DREAMER PROJECT

 This is what a participation statement could look like:

-For the hours I choose, I will treat my life as a test ground for awakening.
+For the hours I choose, I will treat my life as a test ground for a different stance of perception.

 Outside those hours, I remain myself: a parent, partner, colleague, friend.